LucDuponcheelAtGitHub/PSBP/README.md

 I am a retired mathematician and programmer.

-Mathematics is generally agreed upon to be useful to understand the reality we are all part of.
-For example to understand problem domains we are confronted with.
+Mathematics is generally agreed upon to be useful to understand the reality we are part of.
+For example to understand (concepts of) problem domains we are confronted with.

 Bridge building engineers may benefit form studying appropriate mathematics to understand what bridge requirements are all about.
 Vehicle building engineers may benefit form studying appropriate mathematics to understand what vehicle